All posts

 That’s where systems like the Salesforce Einstein Trust Layer set an example.
 By enforcing zero data retention, granular auditability, and responsible prompt management, Salesforce proves that AI can be powerful without compromising data integrity or compliance.

 At Aquiva Labs, we help Salesforce customers and ISV partners harness the power of AI securely.
 Whether it’s implementing the Einstein Trust Layer, building Agentforce applications, or developing an AI roadmap that aligns with your governance goals, we ensure every innovation remains compliant, reliable, and enterprise-ready.
+This work is the core of our Security, Risk and Compliance practice.

 Ready to build AI you can trust?